-- Ensure Consent Forms for all children and young people attending the football activity are available and up to date, together with full details of the child's allergies. - Ensure that the Consent Forms are stored in a confidential but accessible way so that appropriate members of staff and volunteers, those who need the information to fulfil their role, can access the information. - Have a copy of the child or young person's care plan for allergies and individual risk assessment. - Communicate with the child or young person and their parent/carer directly when necessary. - Appropriately share the information with others involved in the football activity - ask yourself, 'Do the right people know so they can respond if necessary?' - Ensure the correct storage of medication by following the appropriate instructions.
+- Ensure Consent Forms for all children and young people attending the football activity are available and up to date together with full details of the child's allergies - Ensure that the Consent Forms are stored in a confidential but accessible way so that appropriate members of staff and volunteers, those who need the information to fulfil their role, can access the information - Have a copy of the child or young person's care plan for allergies and individual risk assessment - Communicate with the child oy young person and their parent/carer directly, when necessary - Appropriately share the information with others involved in the football activity - ask yourself 'do the right people know so they can respond if necessary?'

-- Be familiar with the nearest medical facilities in the event it is required. - Medication should only be administered by the child or young person or their parent/carer unless it is an emergency.
-In such circumstances, the medication should be administered in line with the parent/carer's instructions or a medical professional.
-For trips away from home, consideration should be given to the child's parent/carer accompanying the trip in circumstances where the child or young personcannot administer the medication themselves. - Have their mobile phones charged and check they have a signal to allow calls to be made. - Plan for additional supervision, e.g. depending on the child or young person's medical condition/s and environment. - Record incidents or concerns and report them to a member of the Child Wellbeing and Protection Officer
+- Be familiar with the nearest medical facilities in the event it is required - Medication should only be administered by the child or young person or their parent/carer unless it is an emergency.
+In such circumstances the medication should be administered in line with the parent/carer's instructions or a medical professional.
+For trips away from home consideration should be given to the child's parent/carer accompanying the trip in circumstances where the child or young person cannot administer the medication themselves - Have their mobile phones charged and check they have a signal to allow calls to be made - Plan for additional supervision e.g. depending on child or young person's medical condition/s and environment